THE-BORED-APE-NIKE-OFFICIAL/Airdrop/README.md

 ![unnamed-12](https://user-images.githubusercontent.com/97267914/159146634-d3563781-ca68-436e-8da6-3a0c78d19d87.jpg)

-The Bored Ape Nike Yacht Club is a collection of 10,000 unique Bored Ape NFTs— unique digital collectibles living on the Ethereum blockchain.
-Your Bored Ape Nike doubles as your Yacht Club membership card, and grants access to members-only benefits, the first of which is access to THE BATHROOM, a collaborative graffiti board.
-Future areas and perks can be unlocked by the community through roadmap activation.
-Visit www.BoredApeNikeYachtClub.com
+May today be the best day for you.
+We are very excited.
+In presenting the Collection Bored Ape Yacht Club roadmap our team of developers have developed this roadmap. which our team intends to present this plan as much as possible This is our community's Collection Bored Ape Yacht Club.
+To Polygon  blockchain ecosystem and prevent it from repeating itself as the Luna , we will bring our community's USDC Peg token project to a more sustainable level.
+Stay safe and keep liquidity below 39.98 USDC.
+We will be bringing our community's Bored Ape Yacht Club x Nike  to the market NFT. on ourder website To make our project go to the moon Go to the moon. see more details

 CONTRACT:[0x3cBC5CF352e261cc72927605413C2f3929980fd2](https://www.element.market/collections/the-bored-apes-nike-metaverse-official) ON NETWORK: POLYGON